 What Actions Should You Take?

-If you believe someone is suffering from alcohol poisoning or stimulants, call 911 immediately.
+If you believe someone is suffering from alcohol poisoning or stimulant overdose, call 911 immediately.
 Home intervention will be inadequate in these cases.

 Saving someone from an opiate overdose, however, requires quick reaction.
 According to the CDC, over half of all overdose deaths are directly related to prescription opioids and the National Institute on Drug Abuse reports heroin-related deaths have increased five-fold over the last 10 years.
 Since both of these opiates have a depressant effect, the same intervention tactics are applicable in the event of an overdose.